xp30n/CART-253/README.md

 # CART-253
 Repo for my work in CART 253

-This is a new file for my CART 253 class!!
-Check out da projects:3
+This is Aliyah's CART253 repo that is actually awesome:3